florataly/Chimpanzee-Pose-Estimation-Comparison/README.md

 ## Installation

+Please note that NVIDIA GPUs are needed for the replication of this project.

-First clone this project.
-NVIDIA GPUs are needed.
+First clone this project:
 ```
 git clone https://github.com/florataly/Chimpanzee-Pose-Estimation-Comparison
 cd Chimpanzee-Pose-Estimation-Comparison